cmdPrompt2002/cs-comps/plan.md

 How SSH logins work and what factors must be present in order for it to work.
 Related—how to use C's SSH package.
 Same for the http-get basic authentication.

+How to interact with a terminal from a script in C.

 How to set up a server for testing our tool.

 How to input passwords into prompts from a list.